mychiffonn/mnemonic-gen/README.md

 1. Generate synthetic dataset simulating traces of reasoning through linguistic features and grounding creative writing to arrive at a mnemonic device, using LLMs + chain-of-thought rationales, and few- or many-shot in-context learning, and
 2. Distill linguistic reasoning to a smaller language model, so it can generate mnemonics for English vocabulary words, and
 3. Evaluate the model's performance on a test set of vocabulary words, using human evaluation and LLM-as-a-judge approach.
+4. Run small-scale DPO experiments on chosen-rejected pairs with some friends

 ## Setup

 Requirements: Linux, Python >=3.10 (>=3.11 recommended), PyTorch >=2.6, and a GPU with at least 16GB of VRAM.

 ### Installation

+⚠️ A dependency, `bespokelabs-curator` hasn't been actively maintained since Jul 2025 (after project).
+TODOs: Rewrite the code using `instructor` and use actively maintained libraries in the future.

 Prerequisites: Have [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html), [uv](https://docs.astral.sh/uv/), and git installed GLOBALLY (root user).